- No delays! Get quotes today

 One of the most important reasons for changing to a combi boiler is energy efficiency.
 According to the Energy Saving Trust, replacing a 12-15 year older boiler with a new A-rated condensing combi boiler can save you up to 40% on your energy bills.
 Internal components of a boiler go through ridiculous thermal stresses on a daily basis.
 Over time this results in corrosion.
 Corroded parts can bring the efficiency of a non-condensing boiler down to 70% to 50% over years of use.
 In monetary terms, that means you may be losing £30 to £50 of every £100 you’re spending on your energy bills.
 Changing to a combi boiler, especially a modern, A-rated condensing combi boiler can help save you that money because they are over 90% efficient.
 There are some premium combi boilers like the Viessmann Vitodens 200-W which are 98% efficient and above!

-Another reason is you don’t need to store hot water, because combi boilers produce hot water on-demand.
+Another reason to consider a combi boiler replacement is you don’t need to store hot water, because combi boilers produce hot water on-demand.
 Whereas a regular or a system boiler stores hot water in a cylinder.
 And whether you use that water or not, it eventually cools down and the boiler has to fire up again to heat it.
 That is extra energy getting wasted.

 Benefits of Changing to a Combi Boiler